What is USPS Informed Delivery?

 For millions of years, the human brain has been trained to only make negative assumptions about the unknown.
 So, it is critical that the industry ask the right questions.
 There are many who are concerned that this technology platform will negatively impact the actual business of commercial mail, the livelihood of the commercial mailing industry.
 So far there is no factual research available that supports that argument.
-To the contrary, commercial research from many including American Greeting Cards and the USPS indicate that digital does not necessarily replace the physical rather folks receiving the emails and anticipating whats coming in their physical mail box.
+On the contrary, commercial research from many including American Greeting Cards and the USPS indicates that digital does not necessarily replace the physical rather folks receiving the emails and anticipating what’s coming in their physical mailbox.
 Other than the two billion mail piece dip for last February’s ending volume, which is extraordinary, most USPS and USPOIG indicators suggested that mail is stabilizing, while parcels are growing.
 If there are true impacts to physical mail, then the platform can be re-focused, long-term, on parcels.
 At the end of the day, digital is here to stay and digital is helping sustain interest in the physical letters.

 The open rate of 62% for Informed Delivery emails is unheard of, and it’s an opportunity for mailers to provide feedback and to enable and grow the digital platform to sustain the physical mail ecosystem through a hybrid solution.
 Digital and the web are not going anywhere, so it is time for those who are still concerned to accept this new reality and help sustain their own businesses while growing and developing new marketing revenue streams.